Khanate of Kalat: Makran Division

+Kharan Division

 Rulers of Kalat

 The rulers of Kalat at first held the title of Wali but in 1739 also took the title of (Begler Begi Khan), usually shortened to Khan.
 The last Khan of Kalat (خان قلات) had the privilege of being the President of the Council of Rulers for the Baluchistan States Union.
 They also had the title of beylerbey.